Long-range acoustic device: Specifications and functionality

-LRAD devices include hand-held devices, as well as those mounted on helicopters, motor vehicles and ships.
+LRADs include hand-held devices, as well as those mounted on helicopters, motor vehicles and ships.

 The parameter "ka", which is the wave number multiplied by the speaker radius, is often used to characterize sound source directivity.
 For this source, ka=19 at 2.5 kHz, and according to the LRAD data sheet, the beam angle of about 30 degrees total is what is predicted for a regular loudspeaker.

 Small spherical "point-source" acoustic devices follow the known inverse square law, which predicts the loss of 6 decibels (dB) per doubling of distance from the source, solely due to geometric spreading.
 Large speakers (or large arrays), such as these, have an interference pattern in the nearfield which produces peaks 6 dB higher than the output pressure and nulls where the pressure is essentially zero.
 The larger the speaker, and the higher the frequency, the longer the effective nearfield.
 The nearfield for this device is approximately 8 m.
 An LRAD can thus emit a targeted "beam" of sound at very high volume, up to 160 dB at one meter from the device.
 This is louder than standing behind a jet engine taking off, or a nearby gunshot.

 Use

 Following the impetus for its initial development, 25 navies have adopted the use of LRADs as of 2022, to provide protection for their vessels.
 Navy personnel can contact approaching vessels from over 3,000 m and respond defensively if necessary.
 They are also used by coast guards, naval bases, commercial vessels, and in ports.

 Genasys offers its products for the following categories of use on its U.S. website: defense, law enforcement, fire and rescue services, border security, protection of critical infrastructure, and maritime safety.
 As of 2022 its products are in use in 100 countries.
 The Asia-Pacific website is focused on emergency management during natural disasters such as bushfires.
 It is not categorized as a defense item, and does not require an export license.

 The technology can also be used to deter wildlife from airport runways, as at Changi Airport in Singapore, and to protect gas and oil platforms from fishing boats, birds and security threats.

-There are two basic ways of using LRAD devices: for voice amplification and as an alert.
+There are two basic ways of using LRADs: for voice amplification and as an alert.
 The technology used in "siren mode" (called an "alert tone" by Genasys), primarily for usage in emergency situations, has also been used for crowd control.
 In this mode, it allows sound transmission at around 2,000–4,000 Hertz, which causes maximum discomfort for the people targeted, as this is the frequency range at human hearing is most sensitive.
 Although sometimes referred to as an Active Denial System, the latter is based on a different technology, in which millimetre-wave radiation causes nerve receptors in the skin to feel heat, via dielectric heating.